ianwalter/drakov/README.md

 `drakov -f "../com/foo/contracts/*.md" --sslKeyFile="./ssl/server.key" --sslCrtFile="./ssl/server.crt"`

-## Stealth Mode

-In some cases you may wish to suppress the logging output of Drakov.
-To do so, run is with the `--stealthmode` options.

-`drakov -f "../com/foo/contracts/*.md" --stealthmode`

 ## Response Delay

 In some case you may want to force Drakov to delay sending a response.
 To do this simple use the `--delay` argument followed by a number (ms).